jbcodeforce/kp-data-replication/docs/provisioning.md

 ## Add Topic CRDs and operator

 This step is optional.
-Topic operator helps to manage Kafka topics via yaml configuration and get map the topics as kubernetes resources so a command like `oc get kafkatopics` returns the list of topics.
-The operator keep the resources and the kafka topic in synch.
-This allows you to declare a KafkaTopic as part of your application’s deployment.
+Topic operator helps to manage Kafka topics via yaml configuration and map the topics as kubernetes resources so a command like `oc get kafkatopics` returns the list of topics.
+The operator keeps the resources and the kafka topics in synch.
+This allows you to declare a KafkaTopic as part of your application’s deployment using yaml file.

-To manage Kafka topics with operators, first modify the file `05-Deployment-strimzi-topic-operator.yaml` to reflect your cluster name
+To manage Kafka topics with operators, first modify the file [05-Deployment-strimzi-topic-operator.yaml](https://github.com/jbcodeforce/kp-data-replication/blob/master/openshift-strimzi/install/topic-operator/05-Deployment-strimzi-topic-operator.yaml) to reflect your cluster name

 ```yaml
 env: